Karl-Lepp/mini-project-4/README.md

 ## Process
-### (your step 1)
+### Step 1
-Exploring the initial data I plotted several graphs that show relationship between
+Exploring the initial data I plotted several graphs that showed a rough linear relationship between Income and the amount of the loan.
-### (your step 2)
+### Step 2

 ## Results/Demo
-(fill in your model's performance, details about the API you created, and (optional) a link to an live demo)
+The model performed well with little over

 ## Challanges
-(discuss challenges you faced in the project)
+The biggest Challenge for this project was setting up the pipeline.

 ## Future Goals
-(what would you do if you had more time? are there any potential issues/biases with your model/use case?)
+The biggest issue I see with the model is the lack of training data that we can use, only having ~600 points to train it